CSUMB-CST495-Group-1/CookieMeUp/README.md

 - [ ] Add persistent user functionality
 - [ ] App can access camera and photos on device
 - [ ] User can create a profile
-- [ ] User created profile saved to Parseaccess
+- [ ] User created profile saved to Parse access
 - [ ] Profile information is displayed when user logs into account
 - [ ] User can upload a photo or change photo on profile